 1. A church budget tracks the money coming in.

-Before you can allocate your funds, you need to have a good handle on your church’s spending and how it comes in.
+Before you can allocate your church fund, you need to have a good handle on your church’s spending and how it comes in.
 What months or services tend to have the most extensive offerings?
 What are your leanest months?

 2. A church budget tracks the money being spent.